...

 Bell Pepper Nutritional Facts

-Peppers contain little protein (0.89 percent) and carbohydrates (4.4 percent), and virtually no fat (0.19 percent).
+Peppers contain little protein (0.89 percent), carbohydrates (4.4 percent), and virtually no fat (0.19 percent).
 Because of this, they have only 27 kcal/100 grams.
-They also contain lesser amounts of B group vitamins, vitamin E, and all dietary minerals.
+They also contain fewer B group vitamins, vitamin E, and all dietary minerals.
 However, two vitamins are particularly noteworthy:

 FLAVONOIDS – These are potent anti-inflammatory antioxidants that protect the circulatory system.